emanuel-bs/checkmk_fortigate_sdwan/README.md

 ### Github Workflow

-The provided Github Workflows run `pytest` and `flake8` in the same checkmk docker conatiner as vscode.
+The provided Github Workflows run `pytest` and `flake8` in the same checkmk docker container as vscode.